-Rural Power Lines Delta-Montrose Association organized in August 1938.
+Delta-Montrose Rural Power Lines Association was organized in August 1938.
 DMEA is a private, non-profit cooperative owned by its members.
 DMEA has a history of developing innovative energy programs that have won praise and recognition at the regional and national level.